rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 let the exception pass through uncaught or to catch some or all foreign exceptions.

-We would also like to specify conditions under whch `longjmp` and `pthread_exit` may safely deallocate Rust frames.
+We would also like to specify conditions under which `longjmp` and `pthread_exit` may safely deallocate Rust frames.
 This RFC specifies that frames deallocated in this way [must be POFs][reference-level-explanation].
 However, this condition is merely necessary rather than sufficient to ensure